kyma-project/examples/loki/README.md

      Open Grafana in your browser under `http://localhost:3000` and log in with user admin and the password taken from the previous Helm command.

-  3. To expose Grafana using the Kyma API Gateway, download the api rule file and replace the `{release-name}` to the name of Helm release:
+  3. To expose Grafana using the Kyma API Gateway, download the APIRule file and replace the `{release-name}` variable with the name of Helm release:
      ```bash
      curl https://raw.githubusercontent.com/kyma-project/examples/main/loki/apirule.yaml -o apirule.yaml
      ```